JV1G/qnote/README.md

 qNote (quick Note) is a simple online notepad that lets you jot down your thoughts in seconds.
 Whether you're drafting a quick reminder or penning a masterpiece, qNote has you covered.

+**Version**: 1.1.0

 ## Features

 1. **Instant Writing**: No sign-ups, no delays.
 Just open qNote and start writing.

+    >**Note**: The first line of your note will be used as the title for the downloaded text file and for the published note on our platform.
 2. **Save to Your Computer**: Want to keep what you wrote?
 Download it instantly.
 3. **Publish and Share**: Immortalize your notes by publishing them.
 Once you publish, anyone can discover and read your note on our platform.
+4. **Upload from Your Computer**: Want to modify a note from your computer?
+Upload it and start modifying it instantly.

 ## How to Use